aurelio-amerio/gen-sbi/README.md

 # cfm-jax
-continuous flow matching in jax
+continuous flow matching in jax.

+The flow matching library is a port of ...